Marko010101/WeatherAPP/README.md

 # TBC x USAID

-I crafted the TBCxUSAID webpage, using a combination of CSS Grid and CSS Flexbox to achieve the best visual appeal and structure.
+I crafted the TBCxUSAID webpage using a combination of CSS Grid and CSS Flexbox to achieve the best visual appeal and structure.
+Images are conditionally rendered depending on the device width for faster loading times.
+Up to 992px, smaller title-image and course-images are rendered.
 I am proficient in writing the equivalent code in SASS (SCSS) and React.

 ## 1. Header